How to

 Like intelligence, the value of Salesforce is quite often contextual as well.
 Your users may not need every feature, capability, or app available right away.
 But when they do need one, they need it now.

 The most successful organizations excel at giving the people what they need when they want it.
-This Time to Value (TtV) — the time between a business request and the initial delivery of that request — is a vital success metric that IT executives should track both for implementing new Salesforce apps or configuring changes in an existing system to measure their responsiveness to customer demands and their ability to remain competitive and relevant.
+This time to value (TTV)—the time between a business request and the initial delivery of that request—is a vital success metric that IT executives should track both for implementing new Salesforce apps or configuring changes in an existing system to measure their responsiveness to customer demands and their ability to remain competitive and relevant.

 But as speed increasingly becomes the preferred currency of business, many CIOs are quickly realizing that their IT teams don’t have the resources or agility to deliver high quality enhancements and projects that their business demands.
 Worse, they default to a reactive posture in which they’re simply trying to get through as many tickets and requests as possible to keep the lights on instead of taking a lead role in guiding the organization’s digital transformation initiatives.
+Here’s what to do about it.

-4 Key strategies for accelerating time to value (TtV)
+4 Key strategies for accelerating time to value (TTV)

 1. Broaden access to configurations

+One of the biggest hindrances to quickly delivering high-value tools and features is that many organizations still depend on custom coding to deliver new features or updates.
+Coding is time-consuming and, in most cases, expensive.
 Enterprises that rely on a handful of specialized resources to deliver new Salesforce features or reconfigure existing ones are not only at the mercy of development timelines for whatever project they’re currently focused on, but also risk taking resources away from other high-value activities and can negatively impact broader organizational objectives.

-Instead consider low-code solutions that can be configured with clicks by administrators and business users themselves to eliminate project bottlenecks.
-In some cases the business can even take on parts of the administration to unburden overworked IT teams, further accelerate TtV, and dramatically improve efficiency.
+Instead, consider low-code solutions that can be configured with clicks by administrators and business users themselves to eliminate project bottlenecks.
+In some cases, the business can even take on parts of the administration to unburden overworked IT teams, further accelerate TTV, and dramatically improve efficiency.

 2. Think small